-Furnace Control
+Furnace Control Board

-The furnace control is preset at the factory with a fixed blower ON delay of 30 seconds in the heating mode.
-The blower OFF timing is preset at 140 seconds.
+The furnace control board has a fixed blower ON delay of 30 seconds for High Heat calls and 45 seconds for Low Heat calls.
+The blower OFF timing is factory preset at 140 seconds.
 If desired, the fan OFF delay can be reset to obtain the longest delay times while still maintaining comfort levels.
-See "Furnace Wiring Diagram" .
+See "Furnace Wiring Diagram".